There is a difference between looking stylish and looking expensive.

 -A sheath dress.

 You get the point, the pieces you wear over an again that work within your lifestyle.
-Just buy the best quality you can afford.
+Just buy clothes that are of the best quality you can afford.

 Save